OWASP/owasp-summit-2017/Working-Sessions/Threat-Model/TM-What-can-go-wrong-with-JuiceShop2.md

 invited      : Bjoern Kimminich
 ---

-Get together to use the models of Juice Shop to find problems with it, learn threat modelling, and deliver examples.
+Get together to continue to use the models of Juice Shop to find problems with it, learn threat modelling, and deliver examples.

 ## Why